Tumult97/Obsidian-Files/Aggregator System/API/Strategies/Application Input Strategy.md

 ## IsApplicable

-This method is what defines and gets called when we need to get the relevent [[]]
+This method is what defines and gets called when we need to get the relevant strategy for the specific [[Application Input Type]].